Anti-Slavery and Human Trafficking Statement

 - Agency Workers Regulations Policy.

 We also make sure that our suppliers are aware of our key policies and Code of Business Conduct through our website “supplier zone”, and encourage them to adhere to the same high standards.
 These policies have been developed and adopted by Connect Group in order to ensure that we conduct all business in an honest and ethical manner.

 Risk and Compliance

-Connect Group periodically evaluates and reviews the nature and extent of its exposure to the risk of modern slavery occurring in its supply chains by means of regular and on-going risk assessments conducted by our employee relations team, our procurement team and sub-contractor management team as well as our senior management, Executive Team and Board.
+At an operational level, the nature and extent of the Group’s exposure to the risk of modern slavery occurring in our supply chains is carried out by means of regular and on-going risk assessments conducted by our employee relations team, our procurement team and sub-contractor management team as well as our senior management, Executive Team and Board.

-Given the nature of the Group’s services (essentially, providing distribution and logistics services to its customers and suppliers, rather than as a stock-holding company or with large volumes of inventory originating overseas), we do not consider that the Group operates in high risk sectors or locations.
-That said, we are alive to the potential risk of modern slavery arising in the manual handling and heavy logistics of our Mixed Freight and Early Morning distribution businesses.
-Accordingly, before we commence dealing with (i) a new supplier, we will conduct a risk-based assessment and may then audit their practices, policies and procedures using our standard modern slavery due diligence questionnaire, with an increasing focus on the suppliers’ ethical trading standards and (ii) with a delivery contractor or employee, we will seek to apply best practice and look to audit their right to work in the United Kingdom, ensuring that such labour is not forced and that pay is made direct to the recipient’s bank account.
+Given the nature of the Group’s services (principally providing distribution services in the United Kingdom to its customers and suppliers, rather than as a stock-holding company with large volumes of inventory originating overseas), we do not consider that the Group operates in high risk sectors or locations.
+That said, we remain alive to the potential risk of modern slavery arising in our distribution businesses and in our broader supply chain for services to the Group.
+Accordingly, before we commence dealing with (i) a new supplier, we will conduct a risk-based assessment and may then audit their practices, policies and procedures using our standard modern slavery due diligence questionnaire, with an increasing focus on the suppliers’ ethical trading standards and (ii) with a delivery contractor or employee, we will seek to apply best practice and look to audit their right to work in the United Kingdom, ensuring that such labour is not forced and ensure that pay is made direct to the recipient’s own bank account.

-- where we source products from overseas we will periodically undertake supplier audits, whether conducted internally or through external agencies, together with checking supplier references with external third parties;
+- where we source products and/or services from overseas we will periodically undertake supplier audits, whether conducted internally or through external agencies, together with checking supplier references with external third parties;

 - we seek to ensure that all our suppliers adhere to our ethical standards and anti-slavery policies and provide a copy of our Ethical Trading Policy to each supplier – for instance, our standard terms of purchase, available via our supplier zone and on all of our purchase orders, cross refer to our Ethical Trading Policy requirements;

 - in particular, we have reviewed, amongst others, our relationships with both recruitment agencies for the supply of permanent and temporary resource and our relationships with independent service providers (ISPs) who provide composite delivery services across the Group and we will continue to look to audit the capability of these agencies and the ISPs against our key policies and Code of Business Conduct, together with checking references, in order to combat any modern slavery risk and promote compliance with an individual’s right to work in the relevant jurisdiction.